-- All students in the School of Nursing degree programs will submit the Request for Graduation, with graduation fee, according to College guidelines. - All students in the School of Nursing degree programs must maintain the established GPA and have satisfied all financial obligations to be eligible for graduation. - All students in the Nurse Educator Certificate program must complete all course requirements and have satisfied all financial obligations to be eligible for certificate award. - Students completing the MSN degree Nurse Educator program will be awarded a Nurse Educator Certificate in addition to the MSN degree on program completion.
+- All students in the School of Nursing degree programs will submit the Request for Graduation, with graduation fee, according to College guidelines. - All students in the School of Nursing degree programs must meet all academic requirements and have satisfied all financial obligations to be eligible for graduation. - All students in the Nurse Educator Certificate program must meet all academic requirements and have satisfied all financial obligations to be eligible for certificate award. - Students completing the MSN degree Nurse Educator program will be awarded a Nurse Educator Certificate in addition to the MSN degree.